254binaryninja/project-soko-data/python-scrapper/README.md

 # NSE Real-time Stock Price Scraper

-A Python application that scrapes real-time stock prices from the Nigeria Stock Exchange (NSE) and streams price changes to Redis for real-time consumption.
+A Python application that scrapes real-time stock prices from the Nairobi Stock Exchange (NSE) and streams price changes to Redis for real-time consumption.

 ## Overview